statamic-rad-pack/runway/docs/control-panel.md

 ![Screenshot of Runway's User Permissions](/img/runway/cp-user-permissions.png)

-If you have other users who are not ‘super users’, you may wish to also give them permission to view_create_update specific resources.
+If you have other users who are not ‘super users’, you may wish to also give them permission to view/create/update specific resources.

 Runway gives you granular control over which actions users can/cannot do for each of your resources.